 Recently I’ve been going back over hundreds of pages of notes and quotations that I compiled over years of research, but have never used in any of my books on Heaven.
-I came across this one from Spiros Zodhiates, taking from his book Life After Death.
+I came across this one from Spiros Zodhiates, taken from his book Life After Death.
 I thought his insights on universal salvation were particularly significant in terms of the current discussion among many evangelicals, prompted by Rob Bell’s book Love Wins.
 (See my previous blog posts on Love Wins.)
 My thanks to Spiros Zodhiates:

 One wonders why those who believe in the ultimate universal reconciliation of all men to God are so anxious to spread their theory.
 Undoubtedly it is a comfort to sinners who have no wish to repent now.
 But they are doing tremendous harm to them by deluding them with the false hope that they can refuse to obey Christ’s command to “Repent” now (Matthew 4:17), and be given another chance to do it hereafter.
 Any theory that encourages men to continue in their sin is not of God.

 ….Leniency toward a Hitler or a Herod is a second crime against those whom they tortured and killed.
 There is no justice at all in the belief that the only punishment of the wicked will be limited to what they suffer during their earthly lifetime.
 Did Hitler really pay for his crimes against humanity?
 His suffering was nothing compared to the suffering he spread and the tortures he imposed.
 Anyone who rejects the doctrine of future eternal punishment is merely encouraging the perpetration of evil here and now.
 He who is not afraid of the retribution of eternity curses God and kicks others around with impunity.

 …Those who believe and propagate the theory of universal reconciliation today are not saying anything new; they are just repeating the lie of the devil in the Garden of Eden.